 - Any information you have given to the schools in your application is fair game for an interview.
+Additionally, admission officers can access all information about you in the public domain.
 The day before the interview, review your personal statement, activities list, and other application materials.
 Be prepared to talk about your reasons and motivations for aspiring to your chosen health profession as well as any special circumstances you might have discussed in your application materials.

-To research the schools at which you are interviewing, look at school websites and materials in the Health Careers Office (for those schools that still have paper versions of their information).
-Another great source of information is Brown alumni currently in medical school.
-The Health Careers Office is developing such a list and may have contacts at some of the schools you are interested in.
+To research the schools at which you are interviewing, look at school websites and materials in the Health Careers Advising office (for those schools that still have paper versions of their information).
+Another great source of information is Brown alumni currently in health professions schools.
+The Health Careers Advising office is developing such a list and may have contacts at some of the schools you are interested in.

 Remember that interviewers are trying to learn more about you.
 They are interested in why you aspire to a career in health care and the depth of your commitment to the profession.
-They also want to know about your interests beyond academics and the medical profession, how you communicate your enthusiasm, and how you express your ideas.
+They also want to know about your interests beyond academics and the health profession you have chosen, how you communicate your enthusiasm, and how you express your ideas.
 Answer questions concisely, honestly and briefly.
 Be sure you are answering the question that is being asked, not what you expected was going to be asked.
 If you don't know an answer, say so, and then be inquisitive.

 During the Interview

-During the day of the interview, medical school faculty, staff, and students pay attention to the behavior of applicants.
+During the day of the interview, school faculty, staff, and students pay attention to the behavior of applicants.
 They are interested in admitting people who are collegial and friendly, so do your best to maintain a good attitude and to interact positively with school personnel and your fellow interviewees.
-Some medical schools may offer you accommodations with a medical student during your visit.
+Some health professions schools may offer you accommodations with a current student during your visit.
 This provides an opportunity to learn more about the school atmosphere and resources from a student perspective.
 If you choose such an option, maintain professional behavior at all times, just as you would during your interviews and facilities tours.
-Be courteous and respectful to everyone you encounter on your visit regardless of their position (i.e. faculty member, administrator, receptionist, medical student, custodian).
-Never assume that any one person you encounter during your visit for an interview is more or less important than anyone else.
-Negative interactions with anyone during your interview visit can hurt your chances of admission.
+As noted above, be sure to interact with everyone in a courteous and respectful manner regardless of their position.
+Negative impressions of your interpersonal approach can seriously undermine your application for admission.